Teklemuz/prodev-mobile-setup/mobile-development-setup/README.md

 5. **Test the App**:
    - Your app should now run on your physical device.
 Any code changes you make in VS Code will be reflected live on the device.

+6. Challenges Faced & Solutions

+1. Installation Issues on Mobile Devices

+Problem: I faced issues while installing Expo Go due to regional restrictions or outdated app versions.

+Solution: Use a VPN or sideload the APK for Android if necessary.
+For iOS, ensure you are logged into the correct App Store region.

+2. Node.js Version Conflicts

+Problem: Older Node.js versions may cause compatibility issues with Expo CLI.

+Solution: Use the latest LTS version of Node.js.
+Check your version using:

+node -v

+Upgrade if necessary via nvm (recommended) or directly from Node.js.

 ## Troubleshooting